obiwanjacobi/midi-device/Source/Code2/CannedBytes.Midi.Device/readme.md

 When a device presents its data values in Big Endian, the Device Schema should use data converters that read in big endian format.

 A Device Schema could have an attribute that defines the endian-ness globally for the entire model.
 The DeviceDataContext could have a central BitOrder field that Stream/Data-Converters can use to perform their read and write operations or that Stream/Data-Converters can manipulate (stack function) to temporarily change the endian-ness of the data operations.

+## Logical Data Representation

+The following scenario's:

+1) Create a logical message from scratch.
+Using the address-map to pinpoint the instance (index).
+1) Have all the logical information that was captured in the DeviceSchema available to the application during ToLogical/ToPhysical processes.

+Logical DeviceSchema information consists of:

+- Constraints: Enumerated (with name) and min/max and fixed value, length
+- valueOffset: a shift of the logical value from its physical value.
+- range: a physical value range.
+- Field: Field attributes incl.
+RecordType/DataType attributes.
+DeviceProperty.
+- address, size and repeats.
+- DeviceSchema documentation: possibly in multiple languages.

+DeviceSchema => SchemaNodeMap => LogicalFieldNode + LogicalFieldValue

+It should be clear what fields require a (logical) value and which fields do not - because they're fixed or dummy fields.

+## Application Perspective

+For the applications point of view some facilities need to be in place to work efficiently with the Midi Device Schema mechanism.

+The Device Schema has to be available and searchable.
+It should be easy to find a specific field.

+When using an address map the application needs to be able to find the address (and size) for the n-th instance of a field or a (partial) set of fields.
+Imagine the logical fields displayed as editable controls on the screen and the user changing one of its values.
+That change (and only that change) should be passed onto the device using the address map.